jaipandya/SublimeTutor/README.md

 3. Type `Install Package` and press enter.
 4. Search for `Sublime Tutor` and press enter to install the plugin.

-### Note:

-Until Sublime Tutor makes its way into the official package control channel, you'll need to manually add this repository in Package Control and then search for `SublimeTutor`.

-1. To add this repository, press <kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, enter command `Package Control: Add Repository` and enter this repository's URL in the input field (https://github.com/jaipandya/sublimetutor)
-2. Once the repository is added, you can follow the usual installation steps described above

 ### Manual Installation: